cynricfu/FedHGN/README.md

 This repository provides a reference implementation of FedHGN as described in the following paper.
 > FedHGN: A Federated Framework for Heterogeneous Graph Neural Networks<br>
 > Xinyu Fu, Irwin King<br>
-> To appear at IJCAI 2023
+> International Joint Conference on Artificial Intelligence, 2023

 Available at [arXiv:2305.09729](https://arxiv.org/abs/2305.09729).